-Ben Whalley - Company Secretary: Ben worked in support and prevention roles for HIV organisations across West Yorkshire and Greater Manchester for over 7 ½ years and is a qualified and Registered Social Worker.
+Ben Whalley - Company Secretary and takes the lead on Data Protection: Ben worked in support and prevention roles for HIV organisations across West Yorkshire and Greater Manchester for over 7 ½ years and is a qualified and Registered Social Worker.
 His specialist skills have been in safeguarding, advocacy, policy and practice development and employment rights.
 His current role as Development Manager is for a large national charity in a project for people with Multiple and Complex needs in a geographical area of the North West.
 Ben was a trustee for two years of a small charity working with men at risk of offending in Manchester.

 Ben lives in Manchester though enjoys travelling, reading and gaming in his spare time.
 He has been an elected trustee of the Brunswick Centre since November 2013 and is the Company Secretary.
 Ben’s passion is to combat the social and health inequalities of people from minorities and to challenge the inequalities of opportunity that people from stigmatised groups face.

-Tom Mapplethorpe: Tom currently works for Public Health England, and has previously worked and volunteered in sexual health, mental health, and substance misuse settings.
+Tom Mapplethorpe - Vice Chair and takes takes the lead on Engagement: Tom currently works for Public Health England, and has previously worked and volunteered in sexual health, mental health, and substance misuse settings.
 Tom completed his BSc in Psychology in 2004, and is currently studying for a Master in Public Health.
 Tom lives in Calderdale, and in the short periods of time when he's not working or studying, he loves to get out and about, bake, read, and drink copious amounts of tea.

 Tom is passionate about improving the lives of people affected by HIV, and looks forward to working with The Brunswick Centre to do just that.

-Gareth Cutter: Gareth joined The Brunswick Centre as a trustee in July 2016, through a desire to donate time and skills to a charity supporting disadvantaged people, and to develop professionally by working at a Board level.
+Gareth Cutter - Treasurer: Gareth joined The Brunswick Centre as a trustee in July 2016, through a desire to donate time and skills to a charity supporting disadvantaged people, and to develop professionally by working at a Board level.